 Faculty members who wish to teach in the UL Study Abroad Program must submit the following application for consideration by the Study Abroad Committee.
 Faculty must hold a minimum of a master’s degree (and, in some cases, appropriate work experience) in the area(s) in which they propose to teach.
 Full-time and part-time (adjunct) instructors are invited to participate.

 Each faculty member must propose two (2) courses (with the exception of those proposing to teach in Costa Rica) in order for an application to be considered by the UL Study Abroad Committee.
 Faculty members who propose to teach in Costa Rica must submit only one (1) course due to the short term of the program.

-Once an application has been submitted, the Study Abroad Office will forward the submission with a link to the approval form to the Department Head/Program Director.
+Once an application has been submitted, the Study Abroad Office will forward the submission to the Department Head/Program Director.
+The Department Head must respond to the email on whether it is approved or not.
 The faculty will receive weekly updates of courses that have been approved (original/parent course and each cross-listing).
-The Department Head must use the link to the online approval form located in the email they receive.